 The ensemble's chief interest is research: exploring new sounds, new ...
 Read More

 Pianist Stephen Drury has concertized throughout the world with a repertoire that stretches from Bach to Liszt to the music of today.
 His performances of the piano sonatas of Charles Ives to works by John Cage and Gyorgy Ligeti have received the highest critical acclaim.
-At Spoleto USA and ...
+At Spoleto USA ...
 Read More

 Percussionist Ben Duinker is equally active in music performance and academics.
 In 2009 he won first prize for Percussion at the OSM Standard Life Competition, where he also received the prize for best interpretation of a Canadian work.
-He has performed as a soloist in Canada, USA, Germany, and ...
+He has performed as a soloist in Canada, USA, Germany, ...
 Read More

 Joël-François Durand (born 1954, Orléans, France) studied mathematics and music in Paris, then composition with Brian Ferneyhough at the Musikhochschule Freiburg (Germany) and with Bülent Arel and Daria Semegen at the State University of New York at Stony Brook (USA).
 He followed masterclasses and composition courses by György ...
 Read More